QianZeHao123/MDS-Research-Project/Dissertation/main.typ

 diffusion, providing valuable insights for both theoretical understanding and practical decision support.

+=== Research Gap

+Although there have been some cases of using ABM to study innovation diffusion, these studies still have limitations in simulating social network structure and individual heterogeneity.
+Many existing studies use fully connected networks or relatively simplified network models to describe the relationships between agents.
+For example, some studies use Moore's neighborhood network (that is, each node is connected to 8 surrounding nodes in a two-dimensional space and establishes connections with other random nodes) to simulate the innovation diffusion process @holanda_modelling_nodate.
+Although this simplification is computationally more convenient, it may not fully reflect the complexity of real social networks.

+In addition, descriptions of node heterogeneity are often too simplistic, mainly dividing individuals into two categories: innovators and imitators.
+This binary classification ignores the key role of influencers in social networks.
+Influencers usually have extensive social connections and play an important role in information dissemination and innovation diffusion.
+In the real world, these highly connected individuals have a significant impact on the innovation diffusion process, but have not received sufficient attention in existing ABM research.

+This simplified treatment of network structure complexity and individual heterogeneity may result in the model being unable to accurately capture innovation diffusion dynamics in actual markets.
+Therefore, it is necessary to develop more sophisticated and realistic ABM models to better understand and predict the innovation diffusion process.

 == Conclusion of Literature Review

 By collating the literature review, the following ideas inspired our research